All Episodes

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour toll free on numbers 800 941 Sean.
+All right, news roundup, information overload hour toll-free on numbers 800-941 Sean.

-If you want to be a part of the program, we will get to your call's final half hour of the program this Friday.
+If you want to be a part of the program, we will get to your calls final half hour of the program this Friday.

-And uh but first I want to go to my interview.
+But first, I want to go to my interview.

 I did fly to Washington earlier this week.

-I sat with the Vice President, J. D. Vance for a long and very frankly comprehensive interview.
+I sat with the Vice President, JD Vance, for a long and very, frankly, comprehensive interview.

-And here is uh some of that interview.
+And here is some of that interview.

 Mr. Vice President, great to see you.